SigNoz/signoz.io/blog/2023-01-20-elasticsearch-vs-mongodb.md

 ### 5. Data Recovery and Backup

 Elasticsearch and MongoDB offer data backup and recovery functionalities.
 Elasticsearch handles data backups using a snapshot.
-The  <a href = "https://opster.com/guides/elasticsearch/how-tos/elasticsearch-snapshot/#:~:text=An%20Elasticsearch%20snapshot%20is%20a,(unless%20it%20was%20changed)" rel="noopener noreferrer nofollow" target="_blank" > snapshots are incremental </a> .
+The snapshots are incremental.
 This means that Elasticsearch will not duplicate any data that has previously been backed up in an index snapshot that it has already created.
 Snapshots are restored using the restore API.
 The snapshot API does not offer a query backup.
 Thus Elasticsearch has been reported to lose data and is not considered a good option for data backup and recovery.

 MongoDB provides a variety of backup options.
 The majority of DevOps employ `mongodump`, which is available.
 Both queryable backup and full database backup are offered by Mongodump.
 Due to its inability to manage incremental backups and inefficiency with large databases, the program has some drawbacks.